emmt/EasyFITS.jl/docs/src/tables.md

 ```

-## Creating a table extension
+## Creating a table HDU

-To create a new FITS table extension in the FITS file `file`, call:
+To create a new FITS table HDU in the FITS file `file`, call:

 ``` julia
 hdu = write(file, FitsTableHDU, cols)